cooking calculator

 FAQs

-What hydration should I start with?
+What hydration level should I start with?

-Common ranges: 60–65% for sandwich loaves, 65–75% for pizza/artisan, 75%+ for high-hydration styles like ciabatta.
+Common starting points are 60–65% for sandwich loaves, 65–75% for many pizza and artisan breads, and 75%+ for high-hydration styles like ciabatta and focaccia.
+Use this calculator to move gradually between styles.

 Should I round ingredient weights?